Download This Sample

 - In 1971, the John F. Kennedy Memorial Center for Performing Arts was opened followed by the JFK Presidential Library and Museum in 1979.

 John F. Kennedy Worksheets

-This bundle contains 11 ready-to-use John F. Kennedy Worksheets that are perfect for students who want to learn more about America’s 35th President.
+This is a fantastic bundle which includes everything you need to know about John F. Kennedy across 21 in-depth pages.
+These are ready-to-use John F. Kennedy worksheets that are perfect for teaching students about John F. Kennedy who was the 35th President of the United States of America.
 His presidency ran from 1961 until his assassination in 1963.
 He was a known civil rights activist and charismatic political leader who led both the naval blockade in Cuba and Space Race against the Soviets.